10 Fundamental Truths about Creation on which Christians Can Agree

 8. Humans should worship the creator, not the creation

 People have a tendency to want to worship.
 Calvin said we are worshiping machines.
-If we don’t worship God, we will worship other things.
-We invent our own religions and our own morality.
+If we don’t worship God, we will worship other things, including God’s creation.
+We should not confuse God with His creation, nor should we worship the creation instead of God.

 [Humans] exchanged the glory of the immortal God for images made to look like a mortal human being and birds and animals and reptiles.